 Lifecycle of ladybugs

-Once the larvae hatch, they are veracious predators and will pray on insects for several weeks before entering their pupal stage.
-While both the larvae and adults are hunters of aphids, the adult ladybug tend to move on to other locations when aphids and other pests are scarce, while the larvae remain.
+Once the larvae hatch, they are voracious predators and will pray on insects for several weeks before entering their pupal stage.
+While both the larvae and adults are hunters of aphids, the adult ladybug tends to move on to other locations when aphids and other pests are scarce, while the larvae remain.

 Benefits of ladybugs